cog-imperial/min_matches_heuristics/README.md

 ## License

-Copyright [2019] [Dimitrios Letsios, Georgia Kouyialis, Ruth Misener]
+Copyright 2019 Dimitrios Letsios, Georgia Kouyialis, Ruth Misener.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.